jcppman/jcppman/README.md

 - **🎛️ Music Producer** – Long-time bass player & metalhead, toured in Japan, the U.S., and Europe.
 - **📷 Visual Storyteller** – Photography and filmmaking keep my perspective fresh.

-> “Give me a new domain, and I’ll reach a semi-pro level in months.”
+> “Give me a new domain, and I’ll reach a pro level in months.”